 No matter what level of experience you have with sim racing, one of the most important factors of your setup is the display.
 Many people opt for one ultrawide screen, while others prefer to go for several monitors lined up together.
 Both can provide different levels of immersion.

-Whether a triple monitor setup is better than using a single ultrawide really depends on your own preferences, but most people do prefer the triple monitor setup.
+Whether a triple monitor setup is better than using a single ultrawide monitor for sim racing really depends on your own preferences, but most people do prefer the triple monitor setup for sim racing.

 There are a lot of things to consider when deciding between a single ultrawide screen and a triple monitor setup for yourself.
 Each of the points to think about will be relative to your own situation, and there is no one-size-fits-all answer.

 Some Things To Consider When Comparing Triple Monitor vs Ultrawide